mapircamera/Kernel/interfacing-with-kernel/software-interface/mcc/installation.md

 If you run into a "No module named gdal" error when installing or running, it's because the osgeo packages list name the \_gdal.pyd file "_gdal.&lt;version info&gt;.pyd" rename the file to "\__gdal.pyd" and it should work fine.

+#Launching MAPIR Camera Control

+Double click the application to launch the program.

+It will take some time for the application to launch.
+Faster computers allow the application to start more quickly.